 Loose Canon: The Extraordinary Songs of Clive James and Pete Atkin

-Disclaimer :Smash Flops, the Pete Atkin Website, is operated voluntarily as a spare-time non-profit venture by Stephen J Birkill,
+Disclaimer : I, Stephen J Birkill, operate Smash Flops, the Pete Atkin Website, as a spare-time non-profit venture,

-affiliated with or financially or otherwise supported by any artist or by any commercial or publishing body.
-All rights reserved,
+this isn't an official site in the usual sense of being sponsored or financially supported by the artist or by any commercial or publishing body.

 Recognise these album covers?
 Go to the DISCOGRAPHY for the full story